 Southern Sun Brewery

-It’s hard to go wrong simply searching Yelp and searching for highly rated breweries in Colorado, but on Day 2, we tapped into Southern Sun Brewery.
+It’s hard to go wrong simply Yelp searching for highly rated breweries in Colorado, but to save you the trouble, tap into Southern Sun Brewery.
 They have a kid-friendly menu and great beers.

 Eldorado Canyon and Eldorado Springs Swimming Pool

-After that depending on the time of year, take a dip in the Eldorado Springs Swimming Pool.
-A local favorite, this “artisanal spring water” pool isn’t like other hot springs, because the water is not naturally hot.
+Depending on the time of year, take a dip in the Eldorado Springs Swimming Pool.
+A local favorite, this artisanal spring water pool isn’t like other hot springs, because the water is not naturally hot.
 Mineral water is pumped and continuously circulated from deep below for a refreshing end to a long weekend.

-When you get back to town, take finally take that stroll down Pearl Street.
-Enjoy the brick-paved roads, the kite shop, and be sure to make an appearance at Rocket Fizz for a nostalgic taste of the candy you ate as a child.
-One of the best moments of my trip was giving my son Pop Rocks for the first time.
-He couldn’t figure out what was happening to his mouth, he made the vomit face, then he asked for more.
+When you get back to town, take that stroll down Pearl Street.
+Enjoy the brick-paved roads, the kite shop, and be sure to make an appearance at Rocket Fizz for a nostalgic taste of age old favorites like pop rocks, lolly pops, and moon pies.
 Once you’ve spoiled your kid’s appetite, there are plenty of foodie-friendly options abound.
 You can plan in advance, or just walk around and peer in what looks good.

-One place we did not get to visit was the DinoRidge dinosaur park.
 This place came highly recommended and is located right next to Red Rocks Amphitheater.
-We simply spent too much time on free hiking adventures to squeeze it into our itinerary, but 100% plan on taking a visit the next time we are in Boulder.
 Imagine seeing actual dinosaur footprints with your kids!

-We left Boulder with pleasantly tired legs and sleepy eyes after a lot of hiking and outdoor adventuring.
+Plan to leave Boulder with pleasantly tired legs and sleepy eyes after a lot of hiking and outdoor adventuring.
 For more general tips on visiting Boulder check out our other post.
-Let us know your experience, and where should we head next?!